jfxcore/fxml-compiler/docs/binding/string-conversion.md

 ```xml
 <TextField text="#{path.to.value; converter=path.to.converter}"/>
 ```
-This corresponds to a bidirectional binding that is established with the `StringProperty.bindBidirectional(Property<T>, StringConverter<T>converter)` method.
+This corresponds to a bidirectional binding that is established with the `StringProperty.bindBidirectional(Property<T>, StringConverter<T>)` method.